CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ## Closing Thoughts

-Like I said, I'm not a systems designer; comedy is subjective; the line between content and systems is not particularly rigid; things of that nature.
-I especially want to highlight that systems can well facilitate humour and play without either surprises or suspense.
+Like I said, I'm not a systems designer; comedy is subjective; the line between content and systems is not particularly rigid; caveats abound.
+I do want to highlight, though, that systems can well facilitate humour and play without either surprises or suspense.
+Games like *QWOP* and *Octodad: Dadliest Catch* have a very tight, transparent systems design.

 Really, it comes down to two key points.
 Firstly, .
 In this case, we've seen how

-<p align="right">And secondly, it's never not funny to be a dick to your players.</p>
+And secondably, it's never not funny to be a dick to your players.